temporalio/documentation/kb/temporal-platform-limits-sheet.md

 Running into limits can cause unexpected failures.
 Knowing the limits of Temporal can prevent that.

-This page details many of the hard and soft limits coded into the Temporal Platform.
+This page details many of the errors and warnings coded into the Temporal Platform.
-Hard limits fail with an error.
+Errors are hard limits that fail when reached.
-Soft limits produce a warning log on the server side.
+Warnings are soft limits that produce a warning log on the server side.

 <!-- truncate -->